Ebaka716/searchV3/memoryBank/systemPatterns.md

 - Suspense is now used for client hooks like useSearchParams in app pages, per Next.js requirements
 - All lint/type issues resolved and dashboard page removed

+- Research page: right panel (canvas area) is now resizable by dragging from the left, with smooth transition and min/max width.
+EnhancedInput spacing improved with padding.
+Layout is more fluid and user-friendly.
 - (Add your system architecture and design patterns here)